 Life expectancy is increasing because the mortality risk is decreasing.

 The solution: the value calculated by the Federal Statistical Office only applies if living conditions remain at the level at which they were at the time of the calculation.
 If, in future, living conditions continue to improve as rapidly as they have in the past 150 years, the result from Rostock will be achieved.
-The statisticians at the Institute use yet another yardstick for ageing: the mortality rate, i.e. the risk of dying at a particular age.
-A 20-year-old western German woman in 2009 has a very low mortality rate of 0.0002.
+The statisticians at the institute use yet another yardstick for ageing: mortality rate, i.e. the risk of dying at a particular age.
+A 20-year-old Western German woman in 2009 had a very low mortality rate of 0.0002.
 By the time she has reached her 40th birthday, her mortality rate has more than tripled to 0.0007 but is still very low.
 Even at the age of 60, her risk of dying still does not change appreciably: at that stage the risk is almost 0.006.
 However, the risk then starts to increase rapidly: at 80 years, the probability of dying over the course of the same year is around 4 percent, rising to 15 percent at the age of 90 and almost 27 percent at 95.

 Is this steep rise based on a rule?
 A mathematical law of nature for ageing?
-James Vaupel has launched a major research programme to find out.
+James Vaupel has launched a major research program to find out.
 His hypothesis is that a consistent percentage increase in the mortality rate exists not only in the average population but also applies to each individual.

-A young London insurance mathematician called Benjamin Gompertz laid the foundations for this research as far back as the late 18th century.
+A young London insurance mathematician called Benjamin Gompertz laid the foundations for this research as far back as in the late 18th century.
 He discovered that even if mortality rates are initially very low, they still increase from year to year by the same percentage.
 In adults, the rate increases every year by about 10 percent.
 In the early years, this is of little consequence: a tiny risk that increases by one-tenth is still tiny.
 It is only when the increases accumulate (like compound interest on a savings account) that the rates increase and become visible.
-As dynamic variables whose relative change is constant comply with an exponential function, Gompertz formulated the first statistical law of ageing: the mortality risk increases exponentially with age.
+As dynamic variables whose relative change is constant comply with an exponential function, Gompertz formulated the first statistical law of ageing: mortality risk increases exponentially with age.

-An interesting divergence: from childhood to young adulthood, the mortality rate does not yet increase exponentially.
+An interesting divergence: from childhood to young adulthood, mortality rate does not yet increase exponentially.
 It increases slightly in early life, as even in developed countries infant and child mortality is still an issue.
 Once this critical phase has been overcome, the risk lingers at almost zero for a few years.
 In puberty, the mortality risk escalates for men as they endanger their lives considerably by hormonally driven bragging and showing off.
 At approximately 40 years, the phase known to demographers as “ageing” finally begins: the regular increase in mortality by 10 percent each year.
 Surprisingly, this growth in ageing remains almost constant, at least in the more recent history of humankind.
 The starting point of 40 years is also more or less constant.